-Instrument Makers who wish to exhibit at the 2017 National Folk Festival are invited to complete an online application form, which can be accessed 1 September.
+Instrument Makers who wish to exhibit at the 2020 National Folk Festival are invited to complete an online application form via the link at the bottom of this page.
 Due to space limitations, we may be unable to accept all applicants, but makers who don’t get a spot this year will certainly be considered for future years.
 If your application is successful, you will also need to supply a copy of your current Public Liability Insurance and a Register of Dangerous and Hazardous Materials.
-All fees must be paid 1 February 2017.
+All fees must be paid 1 February 2020.

 Instrument Makers Fees

-Instrument Makers will pay a fee of $215.
-This includes a contribution towards the costs of their site space, power, infill (tables and chairs) and security, one Adult Season ticket, a 2.4 meter trestle table and two chairs.
+Instrument Makers will pay a fee of $231.
+This includes a contribution towards the costs of their site space, power and security, one Adult Season ticket, a 1.8 metre plastic trestle table, two chairs and partitions for signage.

 Charges for Instrument Makers – Staff/Family

 Instrument Makers will receive one Adult Season Pass (Included in fee).
-Instrument Makers wishing to camp should add an additional standard camping fee of $60 to their fee.
+Instrument Makers wishing to camp will have an additional camping fee added as per the table below.
 Family and staff ticket categories have been aligned with general ticket categories.

 |Child -7 (0-6)||Free||Free|